k4connect/rrule/README.md

 // which is the time in Los Angeles when it's 2018-02-01T10:30:00 in Tokyo.
 ```

-Whether or not you use the `TIMZONE` param, make sure to only use JS `Date` objects that are
+Whether or not you use the `TIMEZONE` param, make sure to only use JS `Date` objects that are
 represented in UTC to avoid unexpected timezone offsets being applied, for example:

 ```js